Vietnam.vn - Nền tảng quảng bá Việt Nam

 Houthi forces in Yemen have recently repeatedly targeted ships in the Red Sea, especially those bound for Israel.

-The Houthis said the attacks were aimed at pressuring Israel to halt its military campaign in the Gaza Strip, prompting the US and UK to launch retaliatory air strikes against Houthi targets in Yemen.
+The Houthis said the attacks were aimed at pressuring Israel to halt its military campaign in the Gaza Strip, a move that prompted the US and UK to launch retaliatory air strikes against Houthi targets in Yemen.

 The Red Sea is one of the most frequently used sea lanes in the world for the transport of oil and fuel.